rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

 certbot --nginx
 ```

 You'll be asked a couple of questions as shown above, including your email address, and which site you want to get a certificate for.
-Assuming you have at least one site comfigured (with a domain name pointing at the server), you'll see a list like this:
+Assuming you have at least one site configured (with a domain name pointing at the server), you'll see a list like this:

 ```
 1. yourwebsite.com